 So…why do executives hire coaches?
 Because when you hire the right coach, coaching has a huge impact on performance in just about every aspect of your life.

 But perhaps a more important question for you: Why do people hire me to be their coach?

-Executives hire me to tell them the truth, to push back, to be honest in a way that most people can’t or won’t be honest with them.
-Coaching is, at its heart, about truth.
+Executives and business owners hire me to tell them the truth, to push back, to be honest in a way that most people can’t or won’t be honest with them.
+Coaching is, at its heart, about seeking truth.
 My mission is to be at least one person in your life who won’t always tell you what you want to hear.
 I’ll tell you what you need to hear.
 Sometimes it’s hard to hear truth, and that’s why I take the time to listen and get to know you, and I’ll cushion the truth as much as I think you need it, using humor, kindness, and love.

 As far as exactly what issues people hire me to help them with….

 Some of my clients hire me to help them navigate the road to exit and succession planning – note that I do not get involved in the numbers or dealmaking.
 I focus my work strictly on helping you traverse the tricky, complex emotions and family dynamics of this kind of transition.